Impact of Large-Scale Structure Systematics on Cosmological Parameter Estimation: Conclusions Discussion

 Another aspect of the planned framework that could be interesting to explore is the number of $\ell$ samples; we have used 20 $\ell$-bins, which, although it speeds up the inference analysis via sparser sampling of the power spectra, can reduce the S/N.

-Note also that we looked at each systematic independently -- in a real analysis, all the systematics will need to be confronted at the same time, not to mention in a joint-probes analysis framework such as with cosmic shear.
+Note also that we looked at each systematic independently -- in a real analysis, all the systematics will need to be confronted at the same time, not to mention in a joint-probes analysis framework such as with cosmic shear\footnote{Note that 1) a joint galaxy clustering and cosmic shear analysis would also enable measuring parameters such as $\sigma_8$ as a 3x2pt analysis breaks the degeneracy between $\sigma_8$ and galaxy bias; 2) impacts of \pz\ systematics would be different for cosmic shear given that the lensing kernel is very broad compared to the width of typical tomographic bins used for galaxy clustering.}.
 Understanding the impact of each systematic on its own is a good first step, as we push the forefronts of the analysis techniques to analyze what will be the most complex astronomical data.
 These studies are imperative as we finalize preparations for the analysis of LSST data.